Bay Area Solidarity Summer (BASS)

 • connect with a multi-generational community of peers and mentors

-people who are excited to build movements for justice, interested in learning, open to receiving mentorship, with at least some prior experience around activism or organizing.
-You don’t need to know social justice jargon, or have a fancy resume.
+Here's what we’re looking for: people who are excited to build movements for justice, interested in learning, open to receiving mentorship, and have at least some prior experience around activism or organizing.
+You don’t need to know social justice vocabulary, or have a fancy resume,

 • "BASS gave me skills, network, and inspiration…Without BASS, I wouldn't be a community organizer."